RobinHankin/lorentz/inst/JOSE/paper.md

 # Introduction: the Lorentz transformation in special relativity

-In special relativity [@einstein1905], the Lorentz transformations [@lorentz1904] supercede their classical equivalent, the Galilean transformations.
+In special relativity [@einstein1905], the Lorentz transformations [@lorentz1904] supersede their classical equivalent, the Galilean transformations.
 Lorentz transformations operate on four-vectors such as the four-velocity or four-potential and are usually operationalised as multiplication by a $4\times 4$ matrix.
 A Lorentz transformation takes the